Written by Editorial Team

 If the milk has been expressed the same day, you may store it with milk that has already been refrigerated.
 However, never add more quantity than what is there already in the bag.
 This can be stored only till the earlier expressed milk is 5 days old.

-It is not recommended to microwave stored breast milk ever, as it can render the milk unsafe for the baby’s consumption.
-Always run warm water over your baby’s bottle and check the temperature of the milk by pouring a few drops on the under-side of your wrist.
-Bottle warmers can be used to warm milk in the car or home.
-Your baby will sure enjoy the taste and the benefits of your efforts.
+It is not recommended to microwave stored breast milk.
+Because it can render the milk unsafe for the baby’s consumption.
+Always run warm water over your baby’s bottle and check the temperature of the milk by pouring a few drops on the underside of your wrist.
+Bottle warmers can be used to warm milk in the car or at home.
+Your baby will surely enjoy the taste and the benefits of your efforts.

 More on breastfeeding and formula feeding in our section here.

 With a rich experience in pregnancy and parenting, our team of experts create insightful, well-curated, and easy-to-read content for our to-be-parents and parents at all stages of parenting.Read more.

 Musical Toys For Babies – How it Helps in Baby’s Development

 Pat a Cake Rhyme For Babies